Stephanie Kay Nutrition

 How to Make Quinoa Chickpea Salad

-Prepare the chickpeas.
+2. Prepare the chickpeas.
 You can use dry or canned chickpeas, or garbanzo beans, for this salad.
-If using dried chickpeas, soak overnight and then cook until tender.
+If using dried chickpeas, soak them overnight and then cook until tender.
 If using canned chickpeas, strain and rinse them under cold water before adding them to the salad.

-Mix, toss, and serve.
-Once you’ve prepared all of your ingredients, add the quinoa, chickpeas, veggies, and dressing to a bowl and toss until well combined before serving.
+5. Mix, toss, and serve.
+Once you’ve prepared all your ingredients, add the quinoa, chickpeas, veggies, and dressing to a bowl and toss until well combined before serving.
 Want to add some extra flavor?
 Top it with a little crumbled feta cheese.

 What’s the best quinoa for a salad?